waltja/F1TV-Clean-Driver-Radio/README.md

 The audio pipeline per segment:
 1. Download the `tea` (team audio) DASH segment from F1TV CDN
-2. Decode and filter through FFmpeg: bandpass 300-3400Hz, double RNNoise pass, noise gate, compressor
+2. Decode and filter through FFmpeg: bandpass 300-3400Hz, double RNNoise pass
 3. Push 48kHz mono PCM to `node-speaker`

 Segments are 5.76 seconds each.
 A ring buffer of 5 segments (~29s) stays ahead of the MV playhead.